Which city is cheaper, Chicago or Fort Lauderdale?

 Both Chicago and Fort Lauderdale during the autumn are popular places to visit.
 Many visitors come to Fort Lauderdale in the autumn for the shopping scene and the natural beauty of the area.
 Also, most visitors come to Chicago for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 Fort Lauderdale is much warmer than Chicago in the autumn.
-The temperature in Fort Lauderdale is usually 78°F (26°C) in October, and Chicago stays around 56°F (14°C).
+The daily temperature in Fort Lauderdale averages around 78°F (26°C) in October, and Chicago fluctuates around 56°F (14°C).

 It's quite sunny in Fort Lauderdale.
 In the autumn, Fort Lauderdale often gets more sunshine than Chicago.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Chicago receives 195 hours of full sun.